Chi-squared test: Example chi-squared test for categorical data

 If the test statistic is improbably large according to that chi-squared distribution, then one rejects the null hypothesis of independence.

 A related issue is a test of homogeneity.
 Suppose that instead of giving every resident of each of the four neighborhoods an equal chance of inclusion in the sample, we decide in advance how many residents of each neighborhood to include.
 Then each resident has the same chance of being chosen as do all residents of the same neighborhood, but residents of different neighborhoods would have different probabilities of being chosen if the four sample sizes are not proportional to the populations of the four neighborhoods.
 In such a case, we would be testing "homogeneity" rather than "independence".
 The question is whether the proportions of blue-collar, white-collar, and no-collar workers in the four neighborhoods are the same.
 However, the test is done in the same way.

 Applications

 In cryptanalysis, the chi-squared test is used to compare the distribution of plaintext and (possibly) decrypted ciphertext.
 The lowest value of the test means that the decryption was successful with high probability.
 This method can be generalized for solving modern cryptographic problems.

 In bioinformatics, the chi-squared test is used to compare the distribution of certain properties of genes (e.g., genomic content, mutation rate, interaction network clustering, etc.) belonging to different categories (e.g., disease genes, essential genes, genes on a certain chromosome etc.).

+Limitations

+The chi-squared test, while widely used for categorical data analysis, has several important limitations that researchers should consider.
+First, it assumes that observations are independent; violating this assumption can lead to misleading results.
+Second, the test is sensitive to sample size.
+In very large samples, even trivial differences between observed and expected frequencies may produce statistically significant results, while in very small samples, the test may lack power to detect meaningful associations.
+Third, the chi-squared test does not measure the strength or practical importance of an association—it only indicates whether a significant relationship exists.
+Effect size measures, such as Cramér's V or the contingency coefficient, should be reported alongside the test statistic to provide context.
+Finally, the test may be inaccurate when expected frequencies in any cell are very small, often recommended to be at least 5; in such cases, exact tests or alternative methods are preferred.
+Researchers must also be cautious when dealing with unevenly distributed categories, as dominant groups can overshadow patterns in smaller groups.